Phasmophobia – Fear of Ghosts

-Whilst the feared object or situation may seem, to other people, to be ‘ridiculous’ or ‘silly’, the person who suffers from Phasmophobia knows only too well that the Anxiety that they experience is real enough.
+Whilst the feared object or situation may seem, to other people, to be ‘ridiculous’ or ‘silly’, the person who suffers from Phasmophobia knows only too well that the anxious feelings they experience are real enough.

-We completely understand this here at TranceForm Psychology and will treat you and your Phasmophobia seriously.
+We completely understand this and will treat you and your Phasmophobia seriously.

-For many years Psychologists have been aware that our minds are more than capable of producing a real biological reaction to any given situation and so as long as the Phasmophobia sufferer “believes” that the object or situation they fear represents danger to them, then they will experience real fear.
+Our minds are more than capable of producing real biological reactions to any given situation and so as long as the Phasmophobia sufferer believes that the object or situation they fear represents a threat to them, then they will experience real fear, anxiety and stress.

 The symptoms of Phasmophobia are very similar to other specific phobias and will often include:

 Phasmophobia symptoms tend to be automatic leaving the sufferer feeling like they have little or no control over the way they feel.